-- Orphaned post meta
+- Orphaned term relationships

-- Duplicated post meta
+- Duplicated comment meta

 - And more!

-(WP-Sweep – Settings Page)
+(WP-Sweep Plugin For WordPress – Settings Page)

-For more plugins that can help you manage post revisions and optimize your database, go to Plugins > Add New and search for keywords like “Post Revisions“, “Optimize“, etc …
+In addition to the above plugins, you can view more plugins that can help you manage post revisions and optimize your WP database, go to Plugins > Add New and type in keywords like “Manage Post Revisions“, “Optimize“, etc …

-(WordPress Plugins Menu – Add Plugins)
+(Plugins Menu – Add New Plugins)